birthed-by-the-necrophage/bbtnp-hugo-source/content/post/s02e06-exposition-of-the-carnifex.md

 The bubble car can only ascend 100 feet and the worms rise to a full 300 feet, but the party is not willing to leave it behind.
 Flynn devises a cunning plan to carry the car on a _Tenser's Floating Disk_ while the party climbs.
 It works, though the rules justification for this &mdash;treating the climbable sides of the worm as "ground"&mdash; is perhaps a bit wonky.

-And now... multiple climb checks later, the party stands atop a wormy precipice, ready for a third excursion into the Eld command bunker.
+And now... multiple climb checks later, the party stands atop a wormy precipice, ready for a third excursion into the Eld command bunker (read about the first two in the [S02E01 log](/2017/04/s02e01-city-of-the-eld/#area10).)
 This time, they have a clear objective: *kill Sub-Colonel Zogg and take his stuff*.

 ## Session MVPC